 Proper Cargo Weight Distribution

-The worst thing you can do for your setup is to add a lot of weight behind the axle (wheels) of your travel trailer.
+A: Add a lot of weight behind the axle (wheels) of your travel trailer.

 As a general rule, you should have 60% of your cargo weight in FRONT of the trailer axle, and 40% of the weight behind the trailer axle.

 The more weight in the back, the heavier your 'butt end' becomes (and the less weight there is on the trailer's tongue).